Wu Jianren: Life

-Wu Jianren was born in 1866, Foshan, Guangdong province.
-His great-great-grandfather, grandfather, and his father all works for the Qing government.
+Wu Jianren was born in 1866, in Foshan, Guangdong province.
+His great-great-grandfather, grandfather, and his father had all worked for the Qing government.
 Soon after he was born, his family changed his name from Baozhen to Woyao.
-Wu Jianren start to go to school when he was eight, then he enrolled in Foshan Academy(Foshan shuyuan) at the age of 12.
-He lived in poverty since his father passed away in 1882, at that time he was 17 years old.
-In 1883, 18 years old Wu Jianren moved to Shanghai and start working as a waiter in the tea house, clerk in Jiangnan Manufacture General Bureau(now known as Jiangnan shipyard).
-Since 1897, he started to edit 《字林沪报》(Zilin Shanghai news)、《采风报》(Wind collector news)、《奇新报》(Peculiar news)、《寓言报》(Fable news), etc. Later in 1906, he became the Chef editor of 《月月小说》(alternative title All-story monthly).
+Wu Jianren began school when he was eight, then enrolled in Foshan Academy(Foshan shuyuan) at the age of 12.
+He lived in poverty since his father died in 1882, when he was 17 years old.
+In 1883, at age 18 Wu Jianren moved to Shanghai and began working as a waiter in a tea house and a clerk in Jiangnan Manufacture General Bureau(now known as Jiangnan shipyard).
+In 1897, he began to work as an editor for 《字林沪报》(Zilin Shanghai news)、《采风报》(Wind collector news)、《奇新报》(Peculiar news)、《寓言报》(Fable news), etc. Later in 1906, he became the Chief editor of 《月月小说》(alternative title All-story monthly).
 Then, he continues his life as a writer, his work includes fables, biography, and opera.
-He has never been rich in his life; he died in October 1910 (45 years old) because the poverty and overwork.
+He never became rich and died in October 1910 (45 years old) due to the poverty and overwork.

 Between 1902 and 1910, Wu Jianren start to publish his work.
-He used the knowledge that he learned in traditional Chinese study, created many great pieces of Novels-poetry, anecdotes, fiction criticism and joke collections.
-By the influence of Liang Qichao's "revolution of Chinese novel", he starts to writing the "New Novel".
-In those social novels, he uses irony to reflect his concern of the loss of traditional Chinese culture and shows social problems in China.
+He used the knowledge that he learned in traditional Chinese study to create many great pieces of Novels-poetry, anecdotes, fiction criticism and joke collections.
+Influenced by Liang Qichao's "revolution of Chinese novel", he began writing the "New Novel".
+In those social novels, he uses irony to reflect his concern about the loss of traditional Chinese culture and examined social problems in China.

 Writing style

-Wu Jianren wrote novels for an audience who did not receive a classical education, and he used everyday vernacular speech in his works.
+Wu Jianren wrote novels for an audience who did not receive a classical education, and used everyday vernacular speech in his works.

 Wu Jianren recorded stories from newspapers that he could use as a source in his work within a notebook.
 Bao Tianxiao, the editor of early Republican journal Funu Shibao 妇女时报 and another novelist who wrote an account of Wu Jianren's notebook, used this technique to write Shanghai Chunqiu (上海春秋; Shanghai records).

-In some of Wu Jianren's novel he let the self-conscious author-narrator lead readers to understand the fiction setting, sometimes he uses a prologue to help develop the fiction scene.
+In some of Wu Jianren's novels he let the self-conscious author-narrator lead readers to understand the fiction setting.
+He also sometime employed a prologue to help develop the fiction scene.
 Because he says that his story included some events that himself witnessed, so he can not write those work like other normal novels.
 Some scholars think Wu Jianren's work was inspired by Western translated novels.
 Such as "A mystery book of Liang Tianlai" was considered as Oriental Sherlock Holmes.
 They also believe in his work "strange grievance case of nine lives" that the special narrative technique in this novel was influenced by the writing style in Western novels.